uhray/boilerplate/doc/boilerplate.md

 ## Modules

 The frontend [modules](../app/frontend/modules) directory is simply a place to put reusable JavaScript code.
-The use cases are virtually endless, and by default there are a bunch of useful [tools](../app/frontend/modules/tools.js) but here's a simple example.
+The use cases are virtually endless, and by default there are some useful [tools](../app/frontend/modules/tools.js) but here's a simple example.

 #### Example